remipannequin/emulica-core/README.md

 Emulica is a software library to build simulation models of production and logistic systems, with an accent on control system design.

-To sum the approach up, it offers modules that emulate the behaviour of physical elements, but remove any kind of control from these elements, so that the control designer is able to face a realistic chalenge.
-An emulation model can mimic a real system, and the control system can indifferently be connected to the real or emulated system.
+The goal is to create a a model of the physical system, to test the control (or supervision) system agains this model.
+If the emulated system is sufficiently detailed, the control system can indifferently be connected to the real or emulated system.

 Tutorial and documentation can be found at https://emulica.readthedocs.io/en/develop/